dustmop/rasterjs/docs.md

 ### fillTrueColor(rgb)

-Add the rgb value to the colorSet and use it as the background color.
+Add the rgb value to the colorMap and use it as the background color.
 Also clear the plane.

 ### setColor(color)